zmalone/chef-web-docs/source/controls-for-compliance/ubuntu/get-alerted-when-an-audit-run-fails/7/_index.md

 -----> Kitchen is finished.
 (9m50.22s)
 ```

-You see that....
-Now we have confidence that the change will work on our node.
+You'll see from the output that all audit rules &ndash; ensuring that no web content is owned by `root` and ensuring that UFW is configured and activated &ndash; now pass.
+This gives us confidence that the change will work on our node.

 ### Upload the webserver cookbook to the Chef server

-Because the `webserver` cookbook has a dependency on a cookbook from Chef Supermarket, let's use Berkshelf (LINK) to automatically resolve and upload the dependent cookbooks, like you did in (OTHER TUTORIAL).
+Because the `webserver` cookbook has a dependency on the `firewall` cookbook from Chef Supermarket, let's use [Berkshelf](http://berkshelf.com) to automatically resolve and upload the dependent cookbooks, like you did in the [Learn to manage a basic web application](/manage-a-web-app/ubuntu/apply-and-verify-your-web-server-configuration/) tutorial.

-- Berks install
+First, run `berks install` to download all dependent cookbooks from Chef Supermarket to your workstation.

 ```bash
 # ~/chef-repo/cookbooks/webserver